paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-142-procurement-technical-assistance-cooperative-agreement-program.md

 **(b)** An eligible entity assisted by the Department of Defense under this chapter also may furnish information relating to assistance and other programs available pursuant to the Defense Conversion, Reinvestment, and Transition Assistance Act of 1992.

-**(c)** An eligible entity assisted by the Department of Defense under this chapter also may furnish education on the requirements applicable to small businesses under the regulations issued under section 38 of the Arms Export Control Act ([22 U.S.C.
-2778](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2778&num=0&edition=prelim)) and on compliance with those requirements.
+**(c)** An eligible entity assisted by the Department of Defense under this chapter also may furnish education on the requirements applicable to small businesses under the regulations issued—

+(1) under section 38 of the Arms Export Control Act ([22 U.S.C.
+2778](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2778&num=0&edition=prelim)), and on compliance with those requirements; and

+(2) under section 9 of the Small Business Act ([15 U.S.C.
+638](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section638&num=0&edition=prelim)), and on compliance with those requirements.

 ### Statutory Notes